Skip to main content

 Enable Configuration

-The final step is to enable your NGINX configuration and restart it.
+The last step is to enable the NGINX configuration.
+To do that, we have to restart it.

 # You do not need to symlink this file if you are using CentOS.